๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 How do I get started with Research Guide?

-Click "Try for Free" to launch Research Guide instantly, or download the core files to deploy it inside your own k-12 environment with full code and data ownership.
+Click "Try for Free" to launch Research Guide instantly, or view its files on GitHub to deploy it inside your own k-12 environment with full code and data ownership.

 Deploy Research Guide on infrastructure you own